Abhinav-22/DataMetrix-IoT/README.md

 1. Clone the repository.
 2. Set up your MQTT broker and configure environment variables.
-3. Build and launch Docker containers for the publisher, subscriber, Grafana, InfluxDB, and MQTT broker.
+3. Build and launch Docker containers for the publisher, subscriber, Grafana, InfluxDB, and MQTT broker by using the command "docker-compose up".
 4. Access Grafana to explore and visualize temperature and humidity data.